ClementNerma/Rave/docs/books/hybrid.md

 #### Installation

 **As the compiler is not done yet, your programs will not compile and you will not be able to run it.
-The book is here to details the languages' concept and the way it works.
+The book is here to detail the languages' concept and the way it works.
 Thanks for your understanding.**

 As a pre-requisite you must have [Git](https://git-scm.com/) as well as [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) (or [NPM](https://www.npmjs.com)) installed on your computer.